 Curated by: Christa Clarke, R. Tripp Evans, Ellen McBreen, Fanny Wonu Veys, con Vivien Greene

-"I found myself proud owner of twelve fantastic [artifacts]: they were masks and sculptures from New Guinea, the Belgian Congo, French Sudan, Peru, Brazil, Mexico and New Ireland"
+"I found myself the proud owner of twelve fantastic [artifacts]: they were masks and sculptures from New Guinea, the Belgian Congo, French Sudan, Peru, Brazil, Mexico and New Ireland"

 - Peggy Guggenheim, A life for art